Meet the Team

-Onóra manages the finances at Irish Gap Year.
+Onóra manages the office at Irish Gap Year.
 She has an excellent head for figures and but is also a very creative person.
 Although born in Dublin Onóra spent most of her childhood on the west coast of Ireland, moving to Drumcliffe in Sligo at the age of 8.

 After studying Art and Design Education in NCAD in Dublin Onóra moved to Brighton in the UK.
 While here she spent 7 years working as a ceramicist with Keneth Clarke Ceramics, working her way to becoming the director of the company.
 During this time Onóra also met the love of her life and now husband, Graham.

 When her two girls came along her longing to come home to Ireland got greater and greater so they packed up, sold their house to start a new life back in Ireland.
 10 years later Onóra is living by the sea with her husband and now four kids, loving life and enjoying her role in Irish Gap Year.